Amareteklay/heritage-housing-issues/README.md

 * The training data to fit the model come from a public dataset in Ames, Iowa.
 This dataset contains about 1.5 thousand house price records.

-	* Train data - filter data where Churn == 1, then drop Churn variable.
+	* Train data: drop variables EnclosedPorch and WooddeckSF because each has more than 75% missing values.

-  * Target: tenure
+  * Target: sale price

-  * features: all other variables, but total charges and customerID
+  * features: all other variables, except

 ## **6. Dashboard Design**